obonaventure/cnp3/book/transport/tcp.rst

    TCP over heterogenous links

 In this network, the TCP segments sent by the server reach router `R1`. `R1` forwards the segments towards router `R2`.
-Router `R2` can potentially receive segments at `10 Mbps`, but it can only forward them at `2 Mbps` to host `C`.
+Router `R2` can potentially receive segments at `10 Mbps`, but it can only forward them at `2 Mbps` to router `R2` and then to host `C`.
 Router `R2` contains buffers that allow it to store the packets that cannot immediately be forwarded to their destination.
 To understand the operation of TCP in this environment, let us consider a simplified model of this network where host `A` is attached to a `10 Mbps` link to a queue that represents the buffers of router `R2`.
 This queue is emptied at a rate of `2 Mbps`.

 .. figure:: svg/tcp-self-clocking.png